K-State Plant Disease Diagnostic Clinic

 Wheat streak mosaic is one of the most economically devastating wheat diseases in Kansas and the Great Plains.
-Preliminary estimates for the 2019 crop year indicate that losses were low this year, at only 0.3% statewide.
-There were a few localized outbreaks of WSMV in the west central and northwest crop reporting districts.
 Control of volunteer wheat is the best way to prevent wheat streak mosaic virus losses in the wheat crop.

 Stop the Streak